TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/bootflow.md

 - To boot an application using the `sbl_qspi`, the application image needs to be flashed at a particular location in the QSPI flash memory.

 - This location or offset is specified in the SysConfig of the `sbl_qspi` application.
 Currently this is 0x80000.
-In most cases you wouldn't need to change this.
+This offset is chosen under the assumption that the `sbl_qspi` application takes at max 512 KB from the start of the flash.
+If a custom bootloader is used, make sure that this offset is chosen in such a way that it is greater than the size of the bootloader which is being flashed and also aligns with the block size of the flash.

 - To flash an application (or any file in fact) to a location in the QSPI flash memory, follow the steps mentioned in \ref BASIC_STEPS_TO_FLASH_FILES